jrossouw/page.rossouw.homey.zuno.button/README.md

-# Z-Uno Button
+# Z-Uno Switch

-Adds support for custom Z-Uno application for Homey Pro
+Adds support for custom Z-Uno application for Homey Pro.

+The Z-Uno firmware is in the file zuno_homey_test.ino